 (b) According to Darwin, “fitness of species” means reproductive fitness.
-All the organisms have a varying degree of reproductive potential after reaching the reproductive age.
-Some organisms produce more offsprings than others.
+All organisms have a varying degree of reproductive potential after reaching the reproductive age.
+Some organisms produce more offspring than others.
 This is known as “Differential Reproduction”.

 The organisms which have more reproductive potential are selected by nature.